Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: Universality of the Framework: TPF is Turing-Complete

 \begin{exe} \ex State variables for PSM realizing a Turing Machine \begin{xlist} \ex $s[N]$ = current symbol-type in tape position $N$ \ex $c[N] = 0$ if $N$ is \textit{not }the current head position (otherwise 1, L, or R). \ex $\sigma[N]$ = current TM state (for all $N$) \end{xlist} \end{exe}

-The Turing-table instruction (\ref{ex:TMcell}) [$\sigma_0, \: S_0 \Rightarrow \sigma_1, \: S_1, \: \delta$] is translated into the following five productions; if the direction of head movement $\delta$ is L, \textit{Production} $P_2$(L) will be activated; otherwise, $P_2$(R).
+As illustrated in (\ref{ex:TMex}) below, the Turing-table instruction (\ref{ex:TMcell}) [$\sigma_0, \: S_0 \Rightarrow \sigma_1, \: S_1, \: \delta$] is translated into the following five productions; if the direction of head movement $\delta$ is L, \textit{Production} $P_2$(L) will be activated; otherwise, $P_2$(R).
 Here, writing values to state variables is not autoregressive --- the PSM cell being updated, $N$, is wherever the TM head is located (wherever $c[N] \neq 0$ at the time of update) --- and attention is not causal --- crucially, $n > N$ holds often; e.g., see (\ref{ex:P2L}).

 \begin{exe} \ex \textit{Production P_1.} In the currently active tape position, update the state and symbol \begin{xlist} \ex Condition: $c[N] == 1, \sigma[N] == \sigma_0, s[N] == S_0$ \ex Action: set $c[N] := \delta, \sigma[N] := \sigma_1, s[N] := S_1$ \end{xlist} \end{exe}